realtimshady1/Koalafinder/README.md

 # Koalafinder

-A YOLOv4 based solution for detecting koalas
+A YOLOv4 based solution for detecting koalas in thermal imaging

 ## Installation